What Seems Simple at First...

-Ideas can seem great... in theory.
-Plans and visions are always optimistic.
-But in steps reality, and looks can be deceiving.
+Ideas can seem great, and plans are always optimistic.
+But looks can be deceiving and reality can be harsh.
 And the reality is that remodeling is a complicated story, even for a professional.
 How do you keep your remodel from running away with itself?
 What can you do to prepare for those unforeseen obstacles?
 Is there any way to avoid painful twists in your perfect plans?
-The answer to these questions?
-Well... kind of yes and kind of no. Not what you wanted to hear, I'm guessing.
+These questions are on every homeowner’s mind before jumping into a renovation.

 If you think you've got a simple remodel on your hands, you should ask yourself some basic questions that could help you avoid surprises.

 How old is the area of the house that you're remodeling?

 This is very important and can mean the difference between simple and complicated.
 The older the home, the more chances you have of complications.
 Construction standards have changed over time.
 What was once an acceptable way to build a home is no longer up to code.
 When you remodel an older home, you face the fact that certain areas will have to be brought up to date - and I'm not talking about the pretty, "fun" areas.
 I'm talking about the electrical, the structure, the plumbing, the foundation, and the thousands of other areas that could be subpar by today's standards.
 Also, with age comes wear and tear.
 A wall you intend to keep could be rotten, for example.
 Cha-ching.
 In walks the cost of replacing a wall you never planned on touching.